Kevin Conroy: Voice acting

-After the September 11, 2001 attacks in New York City, Conroy participated in relief efforts by volunteering to cook for police officers and firefighters.
+After the September 11, 2001, attacks in New York City, Conroy participated in relief efforts by volunteering to cook for people.
 During an audio commentary on Batman: Gotham Knight, Conroy expressed his surprise at the reaction of the emergency service workers to his presence.
 At the behest of another cook, Conroy called out from the kitchen to the dining area in his "Batman voice", reciting the iconic line, "I am vengeance!
 I am the night!
 I am Batman!" (from the BTAS episode "Nothing to Fear").
 This was greeted by cheers and applause from emergency service personnel, many of whom had been fans of Batman: The Animated Series during its airing in the 1990s.
 Conroy confessed to being humbled and deeply flattered by the reaction.

 Conroy also voiced Batman for multiple video games, including the Batman: Arkham series.
 Following the release of Batman: Arkham Asylum (2009) and Batman: Arkham City (2011), he stated at the 2013 Dallas Comic Con that he had been working on "the next Arkham", leading to rampant speculation that he would reprise his role in Batman: Arkham Origins.
-In June 2013, however, it was confirmed that Conroy would not be involved in Arkham Origins, meaning Conroy may had been referring to a yet-unannounced game from the Arkham series.
+In June 2013, however, it was confirmed that Conroy would not be involved in Arkham Origins (Batman was instead voiced by Roger Craig Smith in that game), meaning Conroy may have been referring to a yet-unannounced game from the Arkham series.
 He would ultimately reprise the role for the fourth game in the series, titled Batman: Arkham Knight (2015).

-He confirmed on Twitter in October 2013 that he had filmed a role on Tim Daly's web series The Daly Show, where Conroy parodied his role as Batman in a fight with Daly parodying Superman (whom Daly previously voiced in Superman: The Animated Series).
+In October 2013, Conroy appeared on Tim Daly's web series The Daly Show, parodying his role as Batman, with Daly reprising the role of Superman from Superman: The Animated Series.

-Conroy portrayed Bruce Wayne of Earth-99 in live-action in the Batwoman episode of Arrowverse crossover "Crisis on Infinite Earths".
+Conroy portrayed Bruce Wayne of Earth-99 in live-action in the Arrowverse crossover "Crisis on Infinite Earths".
 This was his only live-action portrayal of the character.

-Mark Hamill, Conroy's frequent voice actor co-star as the Joker, spoke highly of working with Conroy.
-Regarding his willingness to be involved in a Batman-related project, Hamill says, "When they offer me roles now, I say, 'Is Kevin doing it?' ...
-I don't even have to read the script, if Kevin's doing it I'll do it."
+Mark Hamill, Conroy's frequent voice actor co-star as the Joker, spoke highly of working with him.
+Regarding his willingness to be involved in a Batman-related project, Hamill said, "When they offer me roles now, I say, 'Is Kevin doing it?' ...
+I don't even have to read the script, if Kevin's doing it, I'll do it."
+In 2023, following Conroy's death, Hamill stated he would no longer voice the Joker, citing his Joker quote "Without Batman, crime has no punchline".

+In 2024, his final time voicing the character were in the spin-off title to the Arkham series, Suicide Squad: Kill the Justice League and a brief cameo in Justice League: Crisis on Infinite Earths – Part Three.
+The following year, Conroy was revealed to have a posthumous role in the Devil May Cry anime series as Vice President William Baines.